aslagle/reactive-table/CHILD_TABLE_README.md

           ...
         ]

-And then in my template I can create an event, where functions `this.expandChildren` and `this.collapseChildren` are accessible.
+And then in my template I can create an event, where functions `this._expandChildren` and `this._collapseChildren` are accessible.
 You can save your state however you wish, in my case I am using the DOM.